 - Be gracious in offering options for those who continue to choose to connect with your faith community virtually.
 Just because you’ve opened again for in-person worship does not mean everyone will feel safe to return.
 As the weather warms, consider outdoor options for some gatherings.
 Continue to find creative ways to connect safely with each other.

 - Actively encourage vaccinations as they become available.
 We will increase the frequency of our in-person gatherings and relax mitigation measures as more people become immune to COVID.

 - Pray for all those affected by COVID-19, including the health professionals working to contain the virus and treat to those impacted.

 - If your health allows, agree to receive a vaccine.

 - When in public, stay at least 6 feet from others, indoor or outside.

 - Wear a mask to prevent infection of others.

-- If you or a family member is sick, may have been directly exposed to the virus or have traveled to a high-alert area (currently South Korea, Iran, Italy, Japan), please follow the CDC guidelines and refrain from attending church services during the 14-day incubation period and instead worship with us online.
+- If you or a family member is sick, may have been directly exposed to the virus, please follow the CDC guidelines and refrain from attending church services during the 14-day incubation period and instead worship with us online.